forem/forem/docs/installation/mac.md

 Likely root cause: java.nio.file.FileSystemLoopException: /usr/local/etc/elasticsearch/elasticsearch
 ```

-This happens because the installation of ES might have a recursive link in the
+This happens because the installation of Elasticsearch might have a recursive link in the
 configuration directory causing the infinite loop:

 ```shell